syl20bnr/spacemacs-elpa-mirror/stable-melpa/systemd-readme.txt

 Major mode for editing systemd units.

-Similar to `conf-mode' but with added highlighting; e.g. for specifiers and booleans.
+Similar to `conf-mode' but with enhanced highlighting; e.g. for specifiers and booleans.
 Employs strict regex for whitespace.
 Features a facility for browsing documentation: use C-c C-o to open links to documentation in a unit (cf. systemctl help).